-- 'a deep sense of awe came over them all'-the community of believers knew that what they were experiencing was special.
-Normal life ceased to be for them, and they lived with a sense of gratitude and of awe at the new life available.
-They were experiencing a whole new way of living, a life filled by the Holy Spirit.
-It affected their attitude toward life, and the way they lived.
-Their lives were characterized by joy and praising God.
-And their awe and joy at the privilege of living this new life with God overflowed into a generosity toward one another. - 'they worshiped together at the Temple each day [and] met in homes for the Lord's Supper'-the new community of believers had a rich and full life together, which seems to have included both large group and small group experiences: they all met together for worship and prayer in the temple, and they ate together in smaller groups in homes. - 'they worshiped together at the Temple'-eating the Lord's Supper together in homes was a distinct new element to their faith which would have distinguished them as followers of Jesus, but it is also
+• 'a deep sense of awe came over them all'-the community of believers know that what they are experiencing is special.
+Normal life has ceased to be for them, and they live with a sense of gratitude and of awe at the new life available.
+They are experiencing a whole new way of living, a life filled by the Holy Spirit.
+It affects their attitude toward life, and the way they live.
+Their lives are characterized by joy and praising God.
+And their awe and joy at the privilege of living this new life with God overflow into a generosity toward one another.

-- important to notice that they don't stop living as Jews.
-When they worship together, it is at the Temple where all Jews worship. - 'I'll give you what I have'-Peter may not have any money to give the man.
+- 'they worshiped together at the Temple each day [and] met in homes for the Lord's Supper'- the new community of believers have a rich and full life together, which seems to include both large group and small group experiences: they all meet together for worship and prayer in the temple, and they eat together in smaller groups in homes. - 'they worshiped together at the Temple'-eating the Lord's Supper together in homes is a distinct new element to their faith which would distinguish them as followers of Jesus, but in other ways they continue to live like the people around them.
+When they worship together, it is at the Temple where all Jews worship.
+Some of their new experience of faith is completely new; some of it just revitalizes their already existing spiritual practices. - 'I'll give you what I have'-Peter may not have any money to give the man.
 But he does have the power of the Holy Spirit, and he knows that there is enough of the Spirit for everyone.
 This is what he shares with the beggar.

-- Through you: Pray that the Holy Spirit would give you eyes to see the wonder of the life he has given you.
-Ask him to increase your sense of awe and joy at the blessings and promises within your grasp.
-Ask him to give you a life that overflows in praise to him and generosity toward others. - Through your six: God wants to astound people by the change he brings to the life of your six.
-Pray that they would be healed, strengthened, and transformed in such ways that it causes others to do a double-take. - For our church: Pray that the Holy Spirit would empower us to be a church which brings healing to others.
-Pray for more physical healings in our midst during prayer ministry times, Healing Rooms, small groups, and other places we pray for physical healing.
-Pray also for emotional healing, that more people would receive the joyful release that the beggar in today's story experienced; pray especially for Living Waters, Transformation Weekend, and Healing Rooms.
+- Through you: Pray that the Holy Spirit would give you eyes to see what's amazing about the life you've been given.
+Ask God to increase your sense of awe and joy at the blessings and promises within your grasp.
+Ask God to give you a life that overflows in praise to him and generosity toward others. - Through your six: God wants to astound people by the change God brings to the life of your six.
+Pray that they would be healed, strengthened, and transformed in such ways that it causes others to do a double-take. - Through our church: Pray that the Holy Spirit would empower us to be a church which brings healing to others.
+Pray for more physical healing in our midst during prayer ministry times on Sunday, small groups, and other times we pray for physical healing.
+Pray also for emotional healing, that more people would receive the joyful release that the beggar in today's story experienced.